 - Default on a federal student loan

-3. Exclusion Reporting Is S-L-O-W
+3. Exclusion Reporting is S-L-O-W

 One of the challenges of manually staying on top of all 45 exclusion sources is that they all update their lists with new and expired exclusions on different schedules.
-Some states, along with the OIG, update monthly, some every other month, some only refresh their database when they have new exclusions to report.
+Some states, along with the OIG, update monthly, some every other month, and some only refresh their database when they have new exclusions to report.
 State Medicaid Fraud Control Units (MFCUs) must report Medicaid exclusions and terminated providers to the OIG within 30 days.
 Still, we know that it is often much longer before a published state exclusion appears on the OIG LEIE.
 As healthcare organizations rely on state Medicaid exclusion or terminated provider lists for their exclusion screening, time delays can create compliance issues.

 On average, it takes a state exclusion 173 days to appear on the OIG LEIE.
 We have seen state exclusions take up to two years.
 Industry-standard is to check the LEIE every month, as well as your state Medicaid exclusion list and that of any other state your organization does business in and any state bordering one of those states.
 Best Practice and ProviderTrust’s standard is to check every available exclusion source (today, 45 total) on an ongoing basis to ensure that any exclusion matching one of your employees or contracted providers are identified as early as possible.
 We advocate that providers and payers take an ongoing monitoring approach to every source because of the serious and sometimes dangerous actions that result in exclusions.
 Knowing the truth about the providers and vendors in your facilities and networks helps your team act faster to navigate risk and protect patients.